etc/config.yml

 You can also do this by using

-$ php windwalker package install flower
+$ php windwalker package install flowerin CLI after package registered.

-The last step, create package routing at src/Flower/routing.yml
+The last step, create package routing at src/Flower/routing.yml.

 # src/Flower/routing.yml